AmanPrakash09/PokeDex-Master/draftQueries.md

 FROM PokemonGameCategorizes2;
 ```

-17. **Find the average loyalty of users who joined in a specific month:**
+17. **Find average loyalty of users who joined in a specific month:**

 ```sql
 SELECT AVG(a2.Loyalty) AS AverageLoyalty